jxhuang0508/CrCDA/README.md

 Jiaxing Huang, Shijian Lu, Dayan Guan, Xiaobing Zhang.
 "Contextual-Relation Consistent Domain Adaptation for Semantic Segmentation", ECCV 2020
 ## Updates
 - *07/2020*: Accepted to ECCV 2020.
-- *10/2021*: This technique was done with the company (patent number: 10202003057S), so no plan to release code.
+- *10/2021*: This technique was done with the company (patent number: 10202003057S), no plan to release code.

 ## Paper
 ![](./0001.jpg)